COURSE STRUCTURE CLASS 9 (Annual Examination):

 Unit III: Motion, Force and Work

-Motion: Distance and displacement, velocity; uniform and non-uniform motion along a straight line; acceleration, distance-time and velocity-time graphs for uniform motion and uniformly accelerated motion, derivation of equations of motion by graphical method; elementary idea of uniform circular motion.
+This unit focuses on the fundamental concepts of motion, force, gravitation, work, energy, power, and sound.
+The unit begins by covering the concepts of distance, displacement, velocity, acceleration, and uniform and non-uniform motion along a straight line.
+The distance-time and velocity-time graphs for uniform motion and uniformly accelerated motion, as well as the derivation of equations of motion by graphical method, will also be discussed.
+Additionally, an elementary idea of uniform circular motion will be explored.

-Sound: Nature of sound and its propagation in various media, speed of sound, range of hearing in humans; ultrasound; reflection of sound; echo and SONAR.
-Structure of the Human Ear (Auditory aspect only).
+Finally, the unit will cover the nature of sound and its propagation in various media, speed of sound, range of hearing in humans, ultrasound, a reflection of sound, echo, and SONAR.
+The structure of the human ear (auditory aspect only) will also be explored.

 Theme: Natural Resources: Balance in nature (15 Periods)